jorgeavelar/nexoos_guide/git/README.md

 Creating a repository
 ---------------------

- - Master branch **must** be created as protected on `code.locaweb.com.br` to enforce code review and merge request processes.
+ - Master branch **must** be created as protected on `https://github.com/NexoosBR` to enforce code review and pull request processes.
- - Allow developers to push to master branch so they can accept merge requests.
+ - Allow developers to push to master branch so they can accept pul requests.
  - Projects are usually created as **internal** unless they have some strategic constraints.

 Maintain a repository